Kantara Initiative

 Kantara Initiative, Inc. is a non-profit trade association that works to develop standards for identity and personal data management.
-It focuses on improving trustworthy use of identity and personal data in the area of digital identity management and data privacy.
+It focuses on improving the trustworthy use of identity and personal data in digital identity management and data privacy.

-Kantara translates to “wooden bridge” in Kiswahili, which is the inspiration for the bridge of Kantara’s logo.
+Kantara translates to "wooden bridge" in Kiswahili, which is the inspiration for the bridge of Kantara’s logo.
 The name is attributed to Nat Sakimura, a Kantara founding board director and Open ID Foundation chair, who spent his childhood in Africa.

-Kantara drafts technical specifications and recommendations for industry use and submits them to standards development organisations, such as Organization for the Advancement of Structured Information Standards (OASIS), World wide Web Consortium (W3C), Internet Engineering Task Force (IETF) and SC27 (Security Techniques) Working Group 5 (Identity Management and Privacy) of the International Organization for Standardization (ISO).
+Kantara drafts technical specifications and recommendations for industry use and submits them to standards development organizations, such as Organization for the Advancement of Structured Information Standards (OASIS), Worldwide Web Consortium (W3C), Internet Engineering Task Force (IETF) and SC27 (Security Techniques) Working Group 5 (Identity Management and Privacy) of the International Organization for Standardization (ISO).

 Kantara provides input to policy bodies such as OECD as well as some inter-government initiatives related to identity management and personal data agency.